-- (2) What specific mitigation measures will be implemented to reduce the impacts of the confined animal feeding operation, packing plant, slaughter-house, or rendering plant on the residential subdivision and how much measures will be enforced. - (3) The size of the portion of the residential subdivision within the thirteen-one-thousand three hundred and twenty feet (1,3201⁄2) distance from the confined animal feeding operation, packing plant, slaughter-house, or rendering plant. - Whether buildable areas for residences can be located outside the thirteen-one-thousand three hundred and twenty feet (1,3201⁄2) distance, even if a portion of the residential subdivision is located within the thirteen-one-thousand three hundred and twenty feet (1,3201⁄2) distance.
+- (1) Whether the applicant can demonstrate a sufficient hardship, which is not selfimposed, that supports a deviation from the County's policy to maintain the distance between residential subdivisions and confined animal feeding operations, packing plants, slaughter-houses, or rendering plants. - (2) What specific mitigation measures will be implemented to reduce the impacts of the confined animal feeding operation, packing plant, slaughter-house, or rendering plant on the residential subdivision and how much measures will be enforced. - (3) The size of the portion of the residential subdivision within the thirteen-onethousand three hundred and twenty feet (1,32012) distance from the confined animal feeding operation, packing plant, slaughter-house, or rendering plant. - (4) Whether buildable areas for residences can be located outside the thirteen-one- thousand three hundred and twenty feet (1,320') distance, even if a portion of the residential subdivision is located within the thirteen-one-thousand three hundred and twenty feet (1,320') distance.